flupke/leechy/README.rst

 ====================================

-Leechy allows you to easilly share files hosted on your server with your friends, while keeping them private.
+Leechy allows you to easilly share files hosted on your server with your friends (and only your friends).

-It works by creating an unique URL for each user, which can be used to access your files.
+It works by creating an unique URL for each user, which he can use to access your files.

 Installation